Skip to main content

 The seller has the same obligations as with CFR but also pays the (minimum) insurance costs.
 The buyer must pay for more comprehensive insurance.

-The different Incoterms Groups explained
+Incoterms Groups

 • Group E: EXW is the only “collection” Incoterm.
 This means the buyer is responsible for almost almost all costs and risks during the entire shipping process.